SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/structure_guide.md

 Requirements outline deliverable consists of several components:

--   A narrative providing a general overview of the system\'s functional requirements and identifying several use cases.
+-   A narrative providing a general overview of the system\'s functional requirements and identifying several use cases that focus on the functionality being implemented by the team.

 -   A set of user stories in a commonly accepted standard, each user story corresponding to one of the use cases identified above.